 All full-time bargaining unit employees (including temporary employees) working in Field offices are covered by this appendix.
-Part-time employees may work flextime on those days that they work an 8 hour tour.

 Section 4.
 Flextime

 A. Flextime Shifts

 Shift 1 begins one hour (1 hour) before the normal start time and ends one hour after the normal start time.
 Shift 2 begins at the normal start time and ends one hour after the normal start time.